Transportation in the Philippines: Limousines

-Limousines are used by the president and vice-president of the Philippines, as well as wedding services for wealthy families.
+Limousines are used by the president and vice-president of the Philippines, as well as wedding services for wealthy families, hotel and resort shuttles, and airport transfers.
 Otherwise, they are seldom seen on Philippine roads due to considerations like cost and road traffic conditions but if used, they are utilized for bridal events or limo services.
-Limousines include the Chrysler 300C, Lincoln Town Car, Mercedes-Benz E-Class and S-Class, as well as SUV-based limousines such as the Cadillac Escalade and Hummer H2.
+Limousines include the Chrysler 300C, Lincoln Town Car, Mercedes-Benz E-Class, Audi A8, BMW 7 Series, S-Class, Lexus ES, and Lexus LS as well as SUV-based limousines such as the Cadillac Escalade, Chevrolet Suburban, Ford Expedition, and Hummer H2.